 But your beliefs and biases can become self-fulfilling prophecies.
 If you assume the worst, you're liable to provoke negative behavior from other people.
-You're also more likely to experience a downward spiral of
+You're also more likely to experience a downward spiral of deteriorating mood.

 This suggests a basic strategy for protecting yourself: Avoid unnecessary exposure to signals that drag you down.
 Switch off disturbing media; steer clear of hostile, rude, or judgmental people; consider taking a new route to work if it means avoiding noise, pollution, hassles, hostility, and other stressors.